osuosl-cookbooks/osl-mysql/documentation/resource_osl_mysql_test.md

 All databases created are encoded as `utf8mb4_unicode_ci` by default.

+### CentOS 7 Warning

+Due to the age of the version of MariaDB provided in the stock CentOS 7 repo, it is advised to use the `version` property to choose a newer release.
+By default, this resource will install version `10.11` if its on a CentOS 7 system.

 ## Actions

 - create - (default) to install MariaDB, create a user, and create a database